top of page

 Failed So Many People

 It is notoriously difficult to quantify how frequently people are wrongfully convicted of a crime.
 But the best available studies suggest the figure is between 4-6%.
-With certain crimes that are more susceptible to wrongful convictions being as high as 11.6%.
+With the frequency appearing to be even higher for charges like murder.
 Over 3,000 people have been wrongfully convicted and exonerated since 1989.
 Those are just the cases that have been proven.
 Have no doubt that there are many more.
 Our court system leans strongly toward finality.
 Only the most glaring errors and obvious evidence overturns cases on appeal.
 And even then, it can be not enough (see the Cameron Todd Willingham case).

 The Pitfalls of the Past